reelyactive/barnowl-reel/README.md

 ### Event

 Listen for reel data as an EventEmitter's "data" events.
+Either Buffer or hexadecimal string data is accepted.

 ```javascript
 barnowl.addListener(BarnowlReel.EventListener,